pretzelai/pretzelai/README.md

 #### Inline Tab Completion

-- Start typing in a cell to get inline tab completions with [Mistral's Codestral](https://mistral.ai/news/codestral/)
+- Start typing in a cell to get inline tab completions
 - Wait for 1 second to trigger completions

+The default Pretzel AI Server uses [Mistral's Codestral](https://mistral.ai/news/codestral/) but you can switch the inline completion model in Pretzel AI Settings.
+See the [configuration](#configuration) section.

 #### Generating and editing code in notebook cells